Government Center Redevelopment

 - Tentative demolition of existing Government Center and groundbreaking for park

 Per the development agreement, the private development on the site would begin no later than two years after the sale of the land to the developer.
 Phase 1 includes a mixed use development with workforce housing and Phase 2 includes commercial/office use (note: Phase 2 would begin no later than seven years after the sale of the land to the developer).

 Project timeline from the start through approval:

 - August 12, 2019: New Hanover County Board of Commissioners approved a resolution authorizing the county to send out a request for qualifications for a public-private partnership.

 - August 30, 2019: Request for Qualifications released

 - October 22, 2019: Deadline for Receipt of Statements of Qualifications

 - January 21, 2020: Commissioners voted to move forward with a development team that consists of a joint venture partnership between GHK Cape Fear Development and FD Stonewater, local architectural firm LS3P Associates and engineer SEPI.
 And the county entered into a non-binding Memorandum of Understanding (MOU) with the developer.

-- January-June: Programing phase of the project with the development team and the county’s internal project team (this included a program assessment outlining the county’s needs, the development and management structure including the proposed funding structure of the project, and preliminary design work for the project).
+- January-June 2020: Programing phase of the project with the development team and the county’s internal project team (this included a program assessment outlining the county’s needs, the development and management structure including the proposed funding structure of the project, and preliminary design work for the project).

 - June 15, 2020: The Development Agreement was presented to the Board of Commissioners and a public hearing held, with Commissioners voting to proceed with the redevelopment.